tisquantum/sectors/docs/index.md

 Every third turn, a new GROWTH company is opened in the sector with the highest average stock price across ACTIVE and INSOLVENT companies.
 If a sector has no INACTIVE, INSOLVENT or ACTIVE company, a STARTUP company is opened in that sector.

+### Company Awards Tracks
+{: #company-awards }

+There are three company awards tracks which award the company a passive effect and 2 prestige tokens.
+If a company reaches the end of a track and has already received the passive effect they will only receive 2 prestige tokens.
+The marketing award track is advanced by placing SMALL MARKETING CAMPAIGN or LARGE MARKETING CAMPAIGN actions.
+The research track is advanced by placing RESEARCH actions.
+The catalyst award track is advanced by placing LARGE MARKETING CAMPAIGN or LOBBY actions.

 ### Company Actions
 {: #company-actions }